Investing in startups to promote open innovation

 Patience and competition

-Legitimized by this activity in the field of cutting edge technology development, Solvay chose to participate in Hello Tomorrow’s Global Summit, to be held in Paris late October.
+Legitimized by this activity in the field of cutting edge technology development, Solvay chooses to participate in Hello Tomorrow’s Global Summit, to be held in Paris on March 14-15.
 Hello Tomorrow is an international non-profit organisation whose mission is to “accelerate the transfer of breakthrough technologies into real world solutions” by connecting deep-tech entrepreneurs (i.e. people who work on creating genuinely new technologies) with investors and enablers.
 “Deep-tech is a capital-intensive field of activity, and venture capitalists generally don’t like that.
 But at Solvay, we are more patient than most”, adds Stéphane Roussel.

 Solvay Ventures is the Venture Capital fund of Solvay, a global company committed to innovative and sustainable chemistry.
 Our mission is to build remarkable stories with entrepreneurs, balancing strategic and financial objectives.